 Above: Like most successful New Yorkers, the American elm has the ability to bend and stretch rather than be crowded out.
 This one, likely planted in 1934 by Robert Moses’ crew, grows on the side of Harlem River Drive originally known as the Speedway.
 The bridge behind it, the High Bridge, dates to 1848 and once carried water from the Croton Aqueduct across the Harlem River.
 Intended as a pedestrian-only walkway–Edgar Allan Poe “spent much of the last melancholy year of his life strolling across it from his cottage on Kingsbridge Road,” writes Swett–it’s slated to reopen to walkers some time next year.

-The book’s cover shows a century-old cluster of Katsura trees in a park in Flushing, Queens.
+The book’s original cover (above) shows a century-old cluster of Katsura trees in a park in Flushing, Queens.
 Its fallen leaves, according to Swett, smell like cotton candy and its branches create a cathedral-like canopy, making the clearing under them a favorite spot for wedding photos.
 Swett traces the trees’ origin to seeds sent home from Japan by one of President Lincoln’s consuls whose brother ran a nursery in Queens.

 As part of the Parks Department’s program to preserve the genetic stock of the city’s designated Great Trees, these Katsuras, he reassures us, have been cloned and eventually will be planted in all five boroughs.
 In other words, New York’s tree future seems promising.
 Here’s hoping that tomorrow’s sprouts make their way into books like this one.